EPFL-ENAC/unhcr-geneva-tech-hub-app/README.md

 ---
 title: The TSS Tools' User authentication flow
 Description: at app start up we check that we're already authenticated
-  1) first we start a spinner
+  0) We start a spinner (to inform the user the app is not ready)
+  1) We check if we're authenticated properly on CouchDB
-  - CouchDB authentication has priority (we use the Authorization header via cookie AuthSession http-Only samesite only)
+  - CouchDB Cookie authentication has priority over Azure JWT (we use the Authorization header via cookie AuthSession http-Only samesite only)
+  - If we're authenticated with Couchdb cookie we set the user context via vuex in session storage
-  - If we're not already authenticated with Couchdb, we check if we have a token on the session storage, if that's the case, we store the azure user in session storage and we do nothing
+  - Else we check if we have a valid JWT on the session storage, if it's okay we store it (JWT azure) in the session storage and the user context via vuex/session storage from CouchDB
     - What may happen is that we have a token which has expired.
+In that case, we should do nothing to not trigger errors
+      - TODO:
-In that case, we should do nothing to not trigger errors (despite the fact that the CouchDB session API will return an http error.)
+        - (despite the fact that the CouchDB session API will return an http error.)
+        - Remove sessions storage ?

-  2) if we're not logged in (nor session storage JWT (azure) nor cookie (couchdb))
-  3) we want to do a sso silent login to check that we're not already logged in Azure -> if we're not logged in (sso failure) --> we're a guest user --> if we're logged in, we store the token in the session storage and the user context via vuex/session storage
+  2) If we're not logged in (nor valid session storage JWT (azure) nor valid cookie (couchdb)) -> We want to do a sso silent login to check that we're not already logged in Azure -> if we're not logged in (sso failure) --> we're a guest user --> if we're logged in
+      - we store the token in the session storage and the user context via vuex/session storage after couchdb verification of the validity of the token

   4) if we're guest mode, we should ensure that we don't have a stale cookie by deleting session on Couchdb (that will remove couchdb cookie) and by removing the sessionStorage user that may be stale

+  5) We stop the spinner
 ---
 sequenceDiagram
     Spinner -->>User: Start spinner